chetanya-singh/Time_of_Stay_Predictor_in_Hospitals/README.md

 The file named healthbeds.py and healthbeds.ipynb contain the codes in the form of python files as well as notebook , the dataset as named healthdataset.csv .
+The python libraries used as follows
+1)Scikit Learn for Machine Learning algorithms 2)Matplotlib for plots and gaphs
+3)Pandas for reading and editing data